 Develop a Photographer’s Eye

 Things such as poses and composition can make a huge difference between an average photo and a ‘WOW’ photo.
 Practicing is the only way you can develop a creative eye.
 To practice, participate in photography events such as contests and competitions.
-By studying shots from other contestants, you’ll identify the characteristics that make a great shot – click this article on extremely essential camera skills.
+By studying shots from other contestants, you’ll identify the characteristics that make a great shot – click this article on guide to taking good photos.

 Other tips to remember are: